Kiss: Psycho Circus - The Nightmare Child

-Kiss: Psycho Circus: The Nightmare Child is a first-person shooter video game developed by American studio Third Law Interactive and published by Gathering of Developers for Microsoft Windows in July 2000.
+Kiss: Psycho Circus - The Nightmare Child is a first-person shooter video game developed by American studio Third Law Interactive and published by Gathering of Developers for Microsoft Windows in July 2000.
 It was also released later that year for Dreamcast (using Windows CE) following a port by Tremor Entertainment.

-Gameplay
+Premise

 The game is based on Todd McFarlane's Kiss: Psycho Circus series of comic books, themselves inspired by the rock band Kiss.
 The game's story revolves around a Kiss tribute band, who suddenly receive superhuman powers.

 Publication history

 Kiss: Psycho Circus was the first game to be developed by Third Law Interactive, themselves having recently formed in December 1998 after a widely publicized mass walkout from Ion Storm.
 Versions for PlayStation and Game Boy Color were planned, but were later canceled.
 The PC version of the game was done on an enhanced version of the Lithtech engine, licensed from Monolith Productions.
 The PC version was also distributed with the November edition of Computer Buyer in 2000.

 The game was exhibited during E3 1999 at Gathering of Developers' booth across the street from the event; alongside booth babes and live music, dwarves dressed as members of Kiss promoted the game.